 As for the timing of these changes, an update from Google in April of 2021 states that they will begin using page experience as part of their ranking systems beginning in mid-June 2021.
 But, page experience won’t play its full role until the end of August.

 For BigCommerce merchants, you already have a leg up when it comes to SEO optimization.
-Mobile-ready themes, Insights and Analytics tools, fields for page titles, meta descriptions and image alt texts, a content delivery network and Akamai Image Manager are all included.
+Mobile-ready themes, Insights and Analytics tools, fields for page titles, meta descriptions and image alt texts and a content delivery network are all included.
 Plus, you can take advantage of them — even if you don’t have any coding experience.

 Of course this doesn’t mean you don’t still need to be proactive about optimizing your site for page experience.
 In fact, it’s one of the things you have the most control over to make significant changes that will improve your rankings.